Raid (military): Large scale raiding

+The traditional habit of Bedouin tribes of raiding other tribes, caravans, or settlements is known in Arabic as ghazzu.
+Wahhabi raids into Iraq in the early 19th century targeted the holy Shia cities of Najaf and Karbala, with the most infamous being the 1802 sack of Karbala.
+The Ikhwan raids on Transjordan were a series of attacks by the Ikhwan, irregular Arab tribesmen of Najd, on the British-protected Emirate of Transjordan in the 1920s.

 The Comanche Wars began in 1706 with raids by Comanche warriors on the Spanish colonies of New Spain and continued until the last bands of Comanche surrendered to the United States Army in 1875.
 Comanche power peaked in the 1840s when they conducted large-scale raids hundreds of miles into Mexico proper, while also warring against the settlers in Texas.
 Comanche raids into Mexico usually started in Big Spring, Texas and penetrated by several routes deep into Mexico, as far as the state of Querétaro, located 1400 km south of Big Spring.

 It is documented that large war parties of the Bororo, Kayapo, Munduruku, Guaraní, and Tupi people carried out long-distance raids across the interior of Brazil.

 In 1872, the Mapuche leader Calfucurá and his 6,000 warriors attacked several cities in Argentina.
 These events were a catalyst for the government to mount the Conquest of the Desert.